Characters: Kamen Rider Gaim Yggdrasill Corporation

 - Evil Laugh

-- Evil Wears Black: Bonus points for being the most evil person on the show.
+- Evil Wears Black: Bonus points for being one of the most evil people on the show.

 - Expy: Has Gilgamesh's hero motif as Sigurd.
 He was also the one who pushed Micchy onto a dark path, just like how Gilgamesh convinced Kirei to follow his evil instinct.
 He also shares Gilgamesh's contempt towards human society.

 - Famous Last Words: I...I...I will become more than human!